stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

 - move your ad-blocking resolvers to the top of the list of resolvers at the WebUI page or config file
 - set the `strictorder` option for your `dhcp.@dnsmasq[..]` instances to `1`

-If you have any questions about setting up `https-dns-proxy` for use with any of the above customizable ad-blockering resolvers, feel free to post in the OpenWrt forum using the link in the [Getting Help](#GettingHelp) section below.
+If you have any questions about setting up `https-dns-proxy` for use with any of the above customizable ad-blocker resolvers, feel free to post in the OpenWrt forum using the link in the [Getting Help](#GettingHelp) section below.

 If you do want full control over your block- and allow-lists with the minimal footprint package on your router, use the [adblock-fast](https://docs.openwrt.melmac.net/adblock-fast/) package and its WebUI: `luci-app-adblock-fast`.